Seton Hall High School

 Seton Hall High School was located on 155 West Roe Boulevard in Patchogue, New York.
 Prior to 1952, the school was situated in bungalows on South Ocean Avenue.
 It opened in September 1937 and was closed in June 1974.
 Seton Hall was one of very few co-educational Catholic High Schools on Long Island, New York.
 The team mascot was the Eagle.
 The school motto was "Esse quam videri" meaning "To be, rather than to seem (to be)" and it appeared on the class rings of the school.

-The former campus is now home to St. Joseph's College.
+The former campus is now home to St. Joseph's University.

 Religious identity

 Seton Hall was a Co-Ed Roman Catholic private school operated by the Sisters of Charity of Halifax.